isaachcamp/msc-labbooks/cmip6_output/known_biases.md

 ## An Overview of the Extratropical Storm Tracks in CMIP6 Historical Simulations, Priestley et al. (2020) {cite}`priestley_overview_2020`

 "In the SH winter season [June–August (JJA)] there is both a zonal and equatorward bias of the storm tracks (Kidston and Gerber 2010; Chang et al. 2012), with these errors possibly being linked to biases in cloud shortwave radiative processes (Ceppi et al. 2012), low-level orographic drag (Pithan et al. 2016), or the localized representation of blocking (Patterson et al. 2019)."

+## Evaluation of the seasonality and spatial aspects of the Southern Annular Mode in CMIP6 models {cite}`zhang_evaluation_2022`

+The authors find the MME mean could accurately recreate the spatial structure of the SAM (using Taylor diagram metrics, spatial correlation, standard deviation and RMSE), but find the AMIP experiments are more accurate than the historical experiment, which they suggest could be due to the realistic SST forcing applied (however, the reliability of such statements is weak, since they do not characterise statistical significance and the difference is fairly small).
+They also find that performance varies seasonally, and that they are generally poor at capturing A-SAM.

+They compare spatial correlation and standard deviations of the full pressure at sea level field and find the zonally symmetric SAM is generally well-captured by CMIP6 models.
+However, they isolate the asymmetrical component of the field by removing the zonal-mean and repeat the same procedure to find the correlations and standard deviations are significantly weaker for the MME mean, suggesting the asymmetrical component is poorly represented.
+Given the intimate connection between the SAM and the storm track, this likely has consequences for the zonal asymmetry of the storm track.